Universal Flash Storage

 Universal Flash Storage (UFS) is a flash storage specification for digital cameras, mobile phones and consumer electronic devices.
 It was designed to bring higher data transfer speed and increased reliability to flash memory storage, while reducing market confusion and removing the need for different adapters for different types of cards.
-The standard encompasses both packages permanently attached (embedded) within a device (eUFS), and removable UFS memory cards.
+The standard encompasses both packages permanently embedded (via ball grid array package) within a device (eUFS), and removable UFS memory cards.

 Overview

 UFS uses NAND flash.
 It may use multiple stacked 3D TLC NAND flash dies (integrated circuits) with an integrated controller.

 The proposed flash memory specification is supported by consumer electronics companies such as Nokia, Sony Ericsson, Texas Instruments, STMicroelectronics, Samsung, Micron, and SK Hynix.
 UFS is positioned as a replacement for eMMCs and SD cards.
 The electrical interface for UFS uses the M-PHY, developed by the MIPI Alliance, a high-speed serial interface targeting 2.9 Gbit/s per lane with up-scalability to 5.8 Gbit/s per lane.
 UFS implements a full-duplex serial LVDS interface that scales better to higher bandwidths than the 8-lane parallel and half-duplex interface of eMMCs.
 Unlike eMMC, Universal Flash Storage is based on the SCSI architectural model and supports SCSI Tagged Command Queuing.
 The standard is developed by, and available from, the JEDEC Solid State Technology Association.